If you call, the DVLA about Obstructive Sleep Apnoea and make a mistake in what you say, you may well have your licence revoked.

-Owing to DVLA rule changes, which have created chaos, we are in the process of updating the Trust’s own leaflet and patient information “Driving and Sleep Apnoea – The Facts” to provide general information on Driving and Sleep Apnoea.
+SATA is now rapidly updating the Trust’s leaflet and patient information sheet “Driving and Sleep Apnoea – The Facts” to provide plain and easy to understand information on Driving and Sleep Apnoea.

-Under no circumstances call or email the DVLA, as the result can be variable depending upon who you contact.
-Also do not use the new online medical reporting facility.
+But in terms of contact with the DVLA, under no circumstances at present, call them, email them, or use on online medical reporting system, as the result can be variable depending upon who you contact or you may make mistake in the information you provide.
 This advice is based on feedback from the SATA Helpline.

 If you make any mistake you may have your licence revoked.